Mail flow in EOP

 Manage Accepted Domains in EOP describes how to manage domains that are associated with your EOP service.

 If you add subdomains to your organization, your EOP service can help you manage these too.
-Learn more about subdomains at Enable Email Flow for Subdomains in EOP.
+Learn more about subdomains at Enable mail flow for subdomains in Exchange Online.